 Each year a member of UConn’s Honors faculty or staff is named the Honors Faculty Member of the Year by the Honors Program, in association with the Honors Council.
-Students and alumni nominate individuals who exceed their duties as advisors and educators.
+Students nominate individuals who exceed their duties as advisors and educators.

 2015-16: Dr. Alaina Brenick (Human Development and Family Studies)

 2014-15: Dr. Mark Boyer (Political Science)

 2013-14: Dr. Annamaria Csizmadia (Human Development and Family Studies)